 Cover the whole syllabus

-Remember that, broadly, the exam will test the capabilities that are required of a candidate (listed above).
-The paper will aim to address issues at both the strategic and operational levels and will often require a candidate to understand the connections between these levels.
+Remember that, broadly, the exam tests the capabilities that are required of a candidate (listed above).
+The paper aims to address issues at both the strategic and operational levels and often requires a candidate to understand the connections between these levels.
 For example, the question of how strategic objectives flow through critical success factors to performance indicators as in Question 1 of the December 2010 paper or applying the performance pyramid in order to suggest additional KPIs (strategic level) and a set of operational performance measures as in Question 2 of December 2011 paper.

 Another example of the type of question that arises is how does the choice of operational performance measures impact on the strategic performance of the organisation?
 A phrase that rings true in many situations is Drucker’s dictum ‘What gets measured gets done’.
 This phrase succinctly points to the impact that the choice of performance metrics have on the management activity of the firm, for an example, see Question 1 of June 2012 paper.

 Now these points should illustrate why it is a misapprehension that the paper is predominantly about performance measurement, it is a performance management paper.
 This error often manifests in a candidate’s over-concentration on detailed elements of Section D (strategic performance measurement) of the syllabus.
 As indicated above, it is important to remember that the ideas contained in the various metrics need to be coherently applied to meet the strategic needs of an organisation and this is where other sections of the syllabus will connect to a question – for example, the choice of performance measures needs to fit with the planning and control structures (Section A) or whether chosen measures relate to external drivers of performance (Section B).

 Finally, in thinking about syllabus issues remember that Paper P5 builds on Paper F5 knowledge applying it in more complex scenarios so you should ensure that this Paper F5 knowledge is available in the exam.